We focus on social policy that matters.

 Amplifying voices: We listen to, amplify, and incorporate the voices of underrepresented peoples and communities in our work.
 The perspectives of project participants deserve to be represented as authentically as possible.

-Reducing barriers: We reduce barriers to participation that stem from systems of structural violence, recognising that solutions are not one-size-fits-all.
+Reducing barriers: We reduce barriers to participation that stem from systems of structural violence, recognizing that solutions are not one-size-fits-all.

 Cultivating inclusion: We host inclusive spaces so that people can bring their whole authentic selves.
 It is important to us that project participants feel secure throughout the process.
 In this regard, we try our best to pair employees and participants with similar backgrounds to foster assurance and reduce feelings of vulnerability.

-Providing care: We recognise that clients and employees deserve to feel valued and vow to extend care and empathy throughout our work.
+Providing care: We recognize that clients and employees deserve to feel valued and vow to extend care and empathy throughout our work.

 Accepting criticism: We strive to provide an open space for employees and clients to voice their concerns without fear of retribution, and to use their observations to make positive changes together.

-Anti-oppressive practice is a lifelong work that requires ongoing commitment from individuals and institutions.
-That makes this a living document that will be revised as our understanding of anti-oppression grows.
+We understand deeply that anti-oppressive practice will take our lifetime.
+That makes this a living document, that will be revised as our understanding of anti-oppression grows.

 The ParriagGroup Team commits to centring racial justice and community well-being in our work.
 We also understand the unconscious and unintentional ways that racism can often present itself.
 We challenge these ways firmly and compassionately.